florentpoujol/ftween.js/README.md

 - `duration()` function.
 The duration can still be passed as the second argument of `to()`.

 - `onLoopComplete()` function and callback.
-The callback is called every times the tween completes while `repeat >= 1`, passing the number of repeats left as first argument.
+The callback is called every times the tween completes while `repeat >= 1`, passing the number of remaining loops the tween has to run as first argument.
+The last time the tween runs, the `onComplete` callback is called instead of `onLoopComplete`.

 ```javascript
 	var MyObject = function( position ) {